pyohannes/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 | `other` | Something else (non IP-based). |

 **[1]:** Signals that there is only in-process communication not using a "real" network protocol in cases where network attributes would normally be expected.
 Usually all other network attributes can be left out in that case.

-`net.protocol.name` corresponds to an Application Layer protocol according to the OSI Model, e. g. `amqp`, `dns`, `ntp`, or `ssh`.
-The value SHOULD be normalized to lowercase.

 `net.host.connection.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.